Best Spanish schools in Alicante by category

 Taxi: 115 minutes drive to city center of Alicante

-Q&A - Questions and answers about Alicante
+Q&A - Questions about Spanish courses and schools in Alicante

 - Which school in Alicante is best for a middle-aged person?“Students over 30 ranked Estudio Sampere as the best school in Alicante.
 It is also the school with the highest average age in Alicante, outside of the summer period it is 35.”Gosia Mazur, LanguageCourse.Net - Apr 02, 2023